railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 .. tip:: Employee and User link.

-	If the employee has a user account on the system you always link his or her user account to the employee form.
+	If the employee has a user account on the system, you always link his or her user account to the employee form.

 	Creating this link enables automatic completion to be done on the :guilabel:`Employee` field in the